California Court Records

 - Bail or bond conditions

 Under the California Constitution and the state Public Records Act, residents of California have the right to inspect or obtain copies of these inmate records upon request.
 The California Department of Corrections and Rehabilitation (CDCR) is the single repository for inmate records incarcerated in state-owned facilities.
 The CDCR provides access to these records via an inmate search tool on its website.
-However, the CDCR may seal an inmate record or restrict access to it in response to a court order.
+However, the CDCR may seal an inmate's record or restrict access to it in response to a court order.

 Inmate records for persons in county or city jails are held and provided by the sheriff’s office or police department supervising such local facilities.
 Generally, sheriff’s offices across California offer an inmate lookup service on their websites.